Paris Métro Line 12: Developments to the present

 Work on the final extension northwards began in September 1912, but the tunnel was not finished at the beginning of the First World War.
 Though lacking personnel, the construction work continued at a slower pace.
 On 23 August 1916, in the middle of the war, the line reached Porte de la Chapelle.
 This extension comprised three new stations, of which the final included three tracks and two central platforms, the central track being used by trains leaving or arriving.
 Line A intersected with Line 4 at Marcadet – Poissonniers, but no transfer had yet been set up.

-On 1 January 1930, the CMP absorbed the Nord-Sud company, and line A became line 12 of the Métropolitain network on 27 March 1931.
-The line that bore the number 12 in the 1922 plan for a complementary network, from Porte d'Orleans to Porte d'Italie, was abandoned.
-Thinking that the number of trains on the line was insufficient, the CMP transferred four trains from their holding to augment the service.
+On 1 January 1930, the CMP absorbed the Nord-Sud company, and line A became line 12 of the Métropolitain network on 27 March 1931, stealing the number 12 from an abandoned Fulgence Bienvenüe's complementary line from Porte d'Orleans to Porte d'Italie.
+Deeming the number of trains on the line insufficient, the CMP transferred four trains from their holding to augment the service.

 The Nord-Sud company lines were powered through overhead cables, whereas the third rail system was in use on the CMP's network.
 With the ownership transition, the CMP standard was adopted on the lines 12 and 13.
 As a result, the overhead cables of the Nord-Sud were decommissioned in 1932, one year after those of line 13.
-Pantographs continued to be used in the Vaugirard workshop.
-To improve the connection of the lines and facilitate the transfer of the carriages, a new link was built in 1935, between the Montparnasse station and the Vavin station of line 4.
+Pantographs continued to be used in the Vaugirard workshops.
+To improve the lines' connection and carriages transfer, a new switch track was built in 1935 between the Montparnasse station of Line 12 and the Vavin station of line 4, still standing by to this day.